-What happens if you were arrested for DUI but you weren't driving?
-These types of "no driving" cases arise for a number of reasons including:
+What happens if you were arrested for DUI but weren’t driving?
+These types of “no driving” or “not driving” cases arise for a variety of reasons, including:

 - the suspect falls asleep at an intersection or while sitting in traffic;

 - the suspect is out of their vehicle by the time the officer arrives at the scene;

 - a private citizen detains a suspected impaired driver or makes a citizen’s arrest;